gotenash/Pimmich/README_en.md

+📣 Announcement – (June 14, 2025): New release available

+Photo previews with the ability to delete photos

+Real screen sleep mode, not just a black screen

+I'll try to publish one release per month with meaningful improvements.

 # 🖼️ Pimmich – Smart Digital Photo Frame

 **Pimmich** is a Python application that turns a Raspberry Pi into a smart digital photo frame.
 It displays photo albums hosted on an **Immich server** or from a **USB stick**.
 All suggestions for improvement are welcome!